Ninja-Squad/ninja-squad.github.com/_posts/2018-11-22-what-is-new-angular-7.1.md

 It also contains a schematics collection (with a target currently called `bazel-workspace`) to generate the necessary files in an Angular CLI application.

     npm i -g @angular/bazel
-    npm generate @angular/bazel:bazel-workspace my-app // adds the Bazel build files to a CLI project
+    ng generate @angular/bazel:bazel-workspace my-app // adds the Bazel build files to a CLI project

 I guess that in a near future, we should be able to directly generate a CLI app with Bazel build (something like `ng new my-app --collection=@angular/bazel`).